xpmethod-workshops/dhsi-coding-fundamentals/book-chapter/main.md

 popularity index, *Python* holds roughly 3.6% of the market, trailing only behind *Java* and C-family languages (*C*, *C++*, *C#*) [@tiobe_software_tiobe_2015].
 Although detailed statistics by field are not available, we infer that in the domain of scientific computing and data science *Python* holds the majority share of the market.
 This is important, because it means that learning *Python* is a good investment of time.
-It can lead to jobs outside of academia.
-Projects using *Python* will have an easier finding collaborators than those using a less popular language.
+It can lead to jobs inside and outside of academia, and projects using *Python* will have an easier finding collaborators than those using a less popular language.

 *Python*'s popularity has an important side-effect.
 Being a general-purpose language, it has been adapted into a wide variety of contexts, from machine learning to web application development.
-The community packages common design patterns for any given application into ready-made "building blocks."
-In aggregate, such building blocks comprise domain-specific software libraries, widely available for reuse.
-The *Python* ecosystem consequently offers a rich variety of software libraries and toolkits.
+The Python community packages common design patterns for any given application into ready-made "building blocks."
+In aggregate, such building blocks comprise domain-specific software libraries, widely available for reuse. *Python* is consequently comprised of much more than the packages that are bundled in a fresh installation of the interpreter: it also includes the rich variety of software libraries and toolkits that it interacts with.
 For example, the Natural Language Toolkit contains libraries that perform many common tasks needed for text analysis.

-Let us refactor the same code we used to explore Melville's *Moby Dick* in *Shell* into *Python*.
+Let us translate the same code we used to explore Melville's *Moby Dick* in *Shell* into *Python*.
 As before, feel free to follow along online or on your machine.
 Do not worry if you do not understand all the code yet.
 In our class, we cover this material over the course of the week.
 For now the examples here should give the reader a general feel *Python* programming: grammar, logic, and control structures.
+(Note: This example uses Python 3.
+Installations of Python 2.x should omit parenthesis for `print` commands.)

 <!---
 Phil, please double check each line in iPython